eins78/Bachelor/Introduction/8-Versioning.markdown

 Being a blogger, a digital activist and an all-round-nerd, he falls into the target group of 'technically involved' authors, so it comes as no surprise that he found a highly technical solution.
 He commissioned a piece of software ([`flashbake`](https://github.com/commandline/flashbake)), which automatically keeps track of his work in 15-minute-intervals.

-Underneath, it uses the **`git`** version control system, which in the last years has slowly become the de-facto standard for versioning and collaborating open-source software projects.
+Underneath, it uses the **`git`** version control system, which in the last years has slowly become the de-facto standard for Version Control and collaborating in open source software projects.
 Its usage grew hand in hand with the popularity of [*GitHub*](https://github.com/about), a **`git`** hosting service providing a complete ecosystem, including a web view for all files and content of the repository and project management features like issue tracking.
 An open source, self-hosted alternative with similar features is called [Gitlab](http://gitlab.org); another service with a different focus but similar hosting options is [bitbucket](https://bitbucket.org).